Car Accident Attorneys in Redding, California

 Defective products, especially motor vehicles, can cause serious personal injury or even death to innocent people.
 Sometimes, even after manufacturers are aware of critical flaws in their products, they do not properly warn the public.
 In many cases, a product is not recalled until there are several reported cases of serious injury or death related to the defect.
-At Reiner, Slaughter & McCartney in Redding, California, a product liability lawyer can help affected consumers hold the manufacturers liable for injuries caused by defective products.
+At Reiner, Slaughter & Frankel, LLP in Redding, California, a product liability lawyer can help affected consumers hold the manufacturers liable for injuries caused by defective products.

 What Is Product Liability?